Expanding the BUniverse

 Ultimately, creators say, the success of BUniverse is in the hands of users.
 Anyone with an active BU log-in and Kerberos password can upload videos and comment on existing videos.

-For example, a couple who work at BU could post a video of their wedding in Marsh Chapel.
+For example, he says, a couple who work at BU could post a video of their wedding in Marsh Chapel.
 Broadcast journalism students can upload the newscasts they produce for class; a cappella groups can post their concerts for the world to see and hear.

 Justin Hook (COM’09, CAS’09) recently uploaded episodes of “Microwave Tinfoil,” a series of comedic Web shorts he created while at BU.
 He’s already received feedback from viewers on the videos, he says, and he’s confident that more interested viewers will discover the show on a BU-specific video site.